BitterKanegul/learning-rust/README.md

 -- can't mut/ immut borrow if already mutably borrowed -- can't mut borrow if already immut borrowed
 -- can imut borrow many times.

+-- Lifetimes are a measure/ logical clock determining how long a reference should last.
 Stuff on heap is borrowed into another reference via assignment Old stuff is dropped as well so s= new(1); s= new(2)